-Samarkand recognised as one of the fastest growing airports in Europe
+Samarkand named one of Europe's fastest growing airports

 Samarkand International Airport (SKD) in Uzbekistan has been recognized as one of the fastest growing airports in Europe, with a remarkable surge in passenger numbers.
 The airport's passenger traffic soared by 158.9% compared to pre-COVID levels, placing it among the top three airports in terms of growth as measured by Airports Council International (ACI) EUROPE.